ayakashi-io/ayakashi-io.github.io/docs/guide/building-a-complete-scraping-project.md

 In a serial manner (waterfall) it will first run our script `getTimespans` which will pass the timespans we want (daily, weekly, monthly) to our `getTrendingRepos` scraper which in turn will pass each trending repository link to our `getRepoInfo` scraper to extract the data we want.
 Finally, our `getRepoInfo` will run three different saving scripts in parallel by passing the extracted data to each.
+We also specify some [retries](/docs/going_deeper/automatic_retries.html) in our scrapers to make sure they complete even if there is some network problem.

 ## The timespans script